 1. Fundamentals of Business Communications

-This module helps students develop and enhance their written, verbal, communication skills and presentation techniques to ensure success in any business environment.
+This module helps you develop and enhance their written, verbal, communication skills and presentation techniques to ensure success in any business environment.

 2. Managing Financial Resources

-This module’s aim is to provide learners with an understanding of where and how to access sources of finance and the skills to use financial information for vital decision making.
+This module’s aim is to provide you with an understanding of where and how to access sources of finance and the skills to use financial information for vital decision making.

 3. Organizations and Behavior

-This module gives learners an understanding of individual and group behavior in organizations and the ability to examine current theories and their application in managing behavior in the workplace.
+This module gives you an understanding of individual and group behavior in organizations and the ability to examine current theories and their application in managing behavior in the workplace.

 4. Marketing Principles

-This module aims to provide learners with the necessary understanding and skills related to the fundamental concepts and principles that underpin the marketing process.
+This module aims to provide you with the necessary understanding and skills related to the fundamental concepts and principles that underpin the marketing process.

 5. Co-op Work Placement

-At the end of your theoretical learning, students are required to complete 240 hours of a work placement in a suitable business environment.
+At the end of your theoretical learning, you are required to complete 240 hours of a work placement in a suitable business environment.
 Appropriate business sectors for placement work include sales, marketing, retail, finance, accounting, not-for-profit, customer care and administration.
 We guarantee that all Co-op students will have a placement in the field relevant to their study program.